 All of our staff receive either a housing allowance in addition to their salary or are offered housing, are provided with meals, and receive a funeral allowance when there is a death in their family.

 We have a number of training mechanisms in place for our staff and have a policy of in-house development and promotion from bottom to top.

 Since HIV/AIDS is a serious healthcare issue in both Zambia and Malawi, Robin Pope Safaris is committed to educating staff members on the prevention of HIV, encouraging voluntary counseling and testing, assisting with access to Anti-Retroviral Drugs and on-going healthcare.
 We do not discriminate against HIV positive people in communities or via our employment practices.
-We provide transport on a weekly basis to the district hospital, which is over an hour's drive away.
-When requested we assist staff members and their spouses if they have any extra costs related to living with this condition.
+We provide transport to the district hospital, which is over an hour’s drive away.
+When requested, we assist staff members and their spouses if they have any extra costs related to living with this condition.
 To prevent the spread of HIV we make condoms freely available to all of our staff.